Willowlark/thelittlethingswemiss/_posts/aurii_posts/2017-08-31-world-guide.md

 *Cal-lor-ah : Legacy and Loyality*

+### Kingdoms of Callora

 **[Kingdoms of Callora]({% link _posts/aurii_posts/2017-9-16-kingdoms-of-callora.md  %})** The details of the individual kingdoms that make up Callora can be found here.
 The below information describes the alliance as a whole.

 *Game Note: Callora is by nature, a little vague.
-If you decide you want to be the heir to a particular kingdom with X trait and Y city, through it into Callora.
+If you decide you want to be the heir to a particular kingdom with X trait and Y city, throw it into Callora.
 If I need a quick kingdom to cause trouble, I can throw it into Callora.
 Anyone who wants to work within Callora's slice of the world can do so, talk to me about it when you'd like to.*

 ### Ruling Class